-LOS ANGELES (AP) - NASA is suspending its work with Russia except for the International Space Station.
+LOS ANGELES (AP) - After insisting that space relations wouldn't be altered by earthly politics, NASA on Wednesday said it was severing ties with Russia except for the International Space Station.

-Space policy experts said they're not surprised because similar memos went out to other federal agencies.
-They think the impact is limited since the countries will continue to cooperate on the space station.
+Space policy experts said they're not surprised with the latest guideline because similar memos suspending Russian contact went out to other federal agencies.

 Earlier this week, Congress and NATO took steps to punish Russia for its actions in Ukraine.
 Congress sent President Barack Obama a bill to provide $1 billion in loan guarantees to Ukraine and add to sanctions against Russia.
 NATO's foreign ministers ordered an end to civilian and military cooperation with Russia.

 Scott Pace, space policy director at George Washington University, said it's noteworthy that the cooperation on the space station remains intact.

 "We and the Russians have a very deep and integrated relationship.
 We are reliant on them as they are on us," he said.
 "Divorce is not an option."